tomdalling/old-tomdalling.com/resources/blog-posts/2016-02-12_pure-function-as-an-object-PFAAO-pattern.markdown

 Let's create it, then.

 How do you make the root node?
-In Ox, you create a new `Ox::Element` object.
+In Ox, you instantiate a `Ox::Element` object.
-We have to fill the root node with all the output data, so each city will have it's own node inside the root node.
+We have to fill the root node with all the output data, so each city will have its own node inside the root node.
 Also, the root node has a "count" attribute on it, for reasons that I will explain later.

 ```ruby